gargmegham/Waxpeer/README.md

-## Overview
+# Waxpeer CSGO Steam Seller Bot

+This repository is a CSGO Steam Seller Bot built for the Waxpeer platform.
+It provides features such as login/logout, listing management, inventory management, and settings configuration.
+The bot allows users to add items from their inventory to listings, set API keys and rate limits, specify undercut prices, and more.
+The setup instructions include creating a .env.local file, installing Node.js and PostgreSQL, and running migrations.
+The bot can be run locally using npm or on a server using Docker.

 Features:

-* Login/Logout
+- Login/Logout
-* Listing tab, inventory tab and a settings tab
+- Listing tab, inventory tab and a settings tab
-* Add items from your inventory to listings using either from within a price range, add selected items or add all items at once
+- Add items from your inventory to listings using either from within a price range, add selected items or add all items at once
-* From settings you can configure:
+- From settings you can configure:
   - waxpeer API key
   - pricempire API key
   - API rate limits